Iris & Pyris Setup Guide

 grpc_port: "50051"

-Create an llm_config.local.yml file in the root directory.
-This file includes a list of models with their configurations.
+Create an llm_config.local.yml file in the iris directory.

 Example OpenAI Configuration